hamstu/mpcfill-custom-cards/README.md

 ## Usage

-First prepare a directory of custom cards in a directory called `custom-cards` (this can be changed).
+First put your custom cards in the a directory called `cards` (this is what mpcfill uses).
 You can name them however you want, but there are some special modifiers you can use to change number of copies or use custom backs.

 ### Number of copies